-Dogs & Fireworks: How to Keep your Dog Calm and Safe During July 4th
+How to Keep Your Dog Calm and Safe from Fireworks on the Fourth of July

+- Create a Safe Haven for Your Dog.
 Keep your dog inside and make a safe place for him.
 Remove all objects from the room that could cause harm – some dogs are destructive when frightened.
 Make sure his go-to hiding spot like under the bed or his kennel is clear and accessible – don’t pull him out if he is hiding.
 If the fireworks are especially close to your house, take him to a friend’s house where the noise won’t be as loud.
 Also close all the curtains and blinds to keep out the bright light flashes and decrease the loud booms and make sure all the doors and windows are securely closed and locked.
-You may also want to put down some training pads in case your dog gets excited and has an accident.
+You may also want to put down some dog training pads in case your dog gets excited and has an accident.

+- Provide Some Distractions.
 Try keeping your dog’s focus away from the fireworks by cuddling or playing.
-You can also give him a toy like a frozen treat or a rawhide to divert his attention.
+You can also give him a toy to divert his attention.
 Try turning on the radio or the television to block out some of the fireworks noises and cheering.

 - Make Sure Your Dog Has Proper ID.
 If you do take your dog to the fireworks (which isn’t recommended) make sure he is micro-chipped and wearing an ID collar.
 Your dog may get scared and bolt.
 Always keep your dog on a leash and keep him far away from where the fireworks are being set off.